Sahilpillai006/quiet-help/README.md

 This project was developed as part of my work supporting student innovation projects for the INSPIRE-MANAK program.

-My involvement included technical development and project support, including areas such as:
+My technical involvement included areas such as:

 - Hardware integration
 - ESP32 firmware development